rlourette/ArticlesPapers/Functional_Safety_Standards_Hierarchy_and_Modern_C++_Support_for_ProfiSafe_Implementation.md

 ### 3.1 ProfiSafe Overview

-ProfiSafe implements safety functions over standard industrial communication networks using a "black channel" approach where:
+As documented by PROFIBUS & PROFINET International⁵, ProfiSafe implements safety functions over standard industrial communication networks.
+The specification describes ProfiSafe as using a "black channel principle" where "the safety layer operates independently of the underlying communication layer"⁵.
+This approach enables:

 - **Safety layer operates independently** of underlying communication
 - **Safety telegram structure** ensures data integrity and authenticity